 How do I arrange to look round the school?

 We warmly welcome all prospective parents to our school and we can usually accommodate visits at a convenient time.
-Please contact the school office on 01789 731301 and speak to our Office Manager, Mr Berry, who will be happy to help.
+Please contact the school Office Manager on 01789 731301 who will be happy to help.

 Where are the best places to park?